fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 Flux requires all apps to use [OpenID Connect](http://openid.net/connect/) for authentication.
 OpenID Connect is an established, secure way for 3rd party developers like yourself to access data on behalf of a Flux user.

 Before you can begin working with the Flux API, you will need to have users authenticate with Flux and grant you access to their data in the form of a token.
-Fortunately, you won’t need a deep understanding of OpenID Connect.
-We’ll do most of the work for you by way of an optional "login helper", which is used throughout this tutorial.
+Fortunately, you won't need a deep understanding of OpenID Connect.
+We'll do most of the work for you by way of an optional "login helper", which is used throughout this tutorial.

 ## <a id="the-user-login-flow"></a>The User Login Flow

 Your apps will need to prompt users to log in to Flux.
 Our tutorial will begin as an app with just a simple login button.
 When the button is pressed, a browser window will open and take your user to https://flux.io to enter their Flux username and password (or proceed as a previously authenticated user of Flux).

-When a user first loads your app, they’ll be asked to authorize access to Flux on their behalf.
-Once your app is authorized by your user, they’ll be redirected to a URL of your liking -- typically the same page that originally initiated login.
+When a user first loads your app, they'll be asked to authorize access to Flux on their behalf.
+Once your app is authorized by your user, they'll be redirected to a URL of your liking - typically the same page that originally initiated login.

 ## <a id="implementing-login"></a>Implementing Login